 + yourself and for all in need (remembering especially those on our prayer list).

-+ God’s blessing, wisdom, and guidance for our congregation’s Board of Elders.
++ God’s blessing, wisdom, guidance, and strength for Pastor Douthwaite.

-+ the Lutheran Church - Canada, for God’s blessing, guidance, and provision.
++ the Free Evangelical - Lutheran Synod in South Africa, for God’s blessing, guidance, and provision.

-+ God’s blessing, wisdom, and provision for our Synod’s Soldiers of the Cross program.
++ God’s blessing, wisdom, and provision for the Lutheran Friends of the Deaf.